gelsogrove/shopME/finalproject-AG/PRD.md

 ## 1. Project Vision

 The ShopMe project aims to develop a WhatsApp-based e-commerce platform that leverages the WhatsApp Business API and AI technology to automate client support and order management.
+Designed as a Software as a Service (SaaS) solution, the platform enables businesses to create their own white-labeled e-commerce presence with minimal setup.
 The goal is to provide immediate and continuous 24/7 assistance, enhancing client experience and streamlining business operations.

+### 1.1 Initial Use Case: Italian Products E-commerce

+As our first implementation, the platform will be specialized in selling high-quality Italian products.
+Users will be able to:

+**Product Discovery and Information**:

+- Browse a curated selection of Italian DOP, IGP, and DOCG products
+- Access detailed product information, including origin, certifications, and usage suggestions
+- Receive personalized product recommendations
+- Learn about producers' stories and traditional production methods

+**Order Management**:

+- Place orders directly through WhatsApp
+- Receive immediate order confirmations
+- Track shipment status
+- Download invoices and fiscal documents
+- Manage returns and complaints

+**Customer Support**:

+- Request product information and recommendations
+- Get advice on product pairings and usage
+- Receive post-sale assistance
+- Access FAQ and product guides

+**Educational Content**:

+- Read detailed product sheets
+- Access recipes and usage tips
+- Learn about Italian certifications (DOP, IGP, DOCG)
+- Discover regional specialties and traditions

 The platform is designed for any business that offers products or services to clients, from retail stores and service providers to hospitality businesses like hotels, restaurants, gyms, and fitness centers.
 This versatility allows businesses to not only sell products but also manage appointments, reservations, and memberships through conversational interfaces.